 Students are urged to consider attendance at the institutions affiliated with UTC’s Department of Biological and Environmental Sciences that offer field course experience in the life sciences: Gulf Coast Research Laboratory, Ocean Springs, Mississippi, offering courses in marine biology; and Highlands Biological Station, Highlands, North Carolina, offering courses related to the biology and ecology of the Southern Appalachians.

 UTC offers several programs of study that allow a student to be accepted into professional school without first earning a bachelor’s degree, or to receive a UTC bachelor’s degree after successful completion of the first year of professional school.
 Special preprofessional programs in dentistry, medical technology, medicine, cytotechnology, dental hygiene, pharmacy, and veterinary medicine are described in greater detail in the Pre-professional section.

 The Department of Biological and Environmental Sciences perceives that its role at the University of Tennessee at Chattanooga is to function as a vital part of the metropolitan university community in the promotion of scholarship, research, and service.
 To carry out this role the department has the following mission:

 - To introduce students to the philosophy and methods of science through lecture, laboratory, and field experiences;

-- To provide courses and programs in biology and environmental sciences which have as their goal academic excellence and thereby provide an opportunity for students to obtain an education of a superior quality;
+- To provide courses and programs in biology and environmental science which have as their goal academic excellence and thereby provide an opportunity for students to obtain an education of a superior quality;

 - To assist students in preparing for post-graduate goals, whether to enter the work force or continue in formal education;

 - To develop student awareness of the need for critical thinking and lifelong learning;

 - To nurture the evolution of a curriculum for majors in biology, environmental science, and related areas that includes traditional information and contemporary frontiers in the life sciences;

 - To remain alert for emerging curricular and service needs;